hruffieux/locus/README.md

 ## Overview

-*locus* is a R package providing efficient variational algorithms for simultaneous variable selection of predictors and associated outcomes based on multivariate regression models.
+*locus* is an R package providing efficient variational algorithms for simultaneous variable selection of predictors and associated outcomes based on multivariate regression models.
 Dependence across outcomes linked to the same predictors is captured through the model hierarchical structure